psychemedia/island-storynotes/carus-wilson/02-telling.md

 Through 1857, Carus Wilson continued to visit Gosport, giving out bibles and prayer books; NAME,  his name occasionally appearing in the Hampshire press TO DO

-But in the North of England, his name was filling the local and regional press with controversey.
+But in the North of England, his name was filling the local and regional press with controversy.

 When Currer Bell had died, and identified to one and all as Charlotte Bronte, of Haworth, TO DO